A complete data breakdown — traffic, conversions, and revenue

 How much [product] should you eat during pregnancy?

 This seems like top-of-the-funnel informational intent.
-We labeled it as MoFu due to the great offer / audience fit.
+We labeled it as MoFu due to the great offer / audience fit — a lot of searches were ready to convert.

 A better offer/audience fit means, all things being equal, our client would get more internal link clicks, more pages viewed, and more time on-site.